Mokoto-K/une-ai-competition/readme.md

 When I started this project, the idea was so simple in my head...
-I started writting the first few modules, the database, the neural net, the features... then the scope creep kicked in and all of a sudden it turned into some kind of monster I lost control of towards the end just get all the basic functionality in.
+I started writting the first few modules, the database, the neural net, the features... then the scope creep kicked in and all of a sudden it turned into some kind of monster I lost control of in an attempt to just get all the basic functionality in.
 I hope to remedy the poor choice of design you may see scatter throughout the project.
 This project taught me more about what not to do instead of what to do, learning is learning I guess.

 UPDATE: Feels less monster like 4 days later, still structual problems that can be fixed with a little more time and refactoring

+UPDATE: Feels like the greatest leviathan to ever exist 2 days later...

 ### How it does what it does